Buying A Home As A Single Woman? Here's Some Tips For Buying A House

 Saving to buy a home as a single woman

-Buying a home is the largest purchase you may ever make.
+Buying a home single or with a partner is the largest purchase you may ever make.
 In this section, we will cover what you are saving for as well as the best types of savings accounts for aspiring homebuyers.

 While your mortgage will cover most of your home’s purchase price, you still need to have some skin in the game.
 The conventional down payment is 20%, but at First Exchange Bank we can accommodate down payments as low as 10%.
 That is just one of the many benefits we can offer homebuyers as a community bank that services all of our mortgage loans in-house.
 This is especially helpful if you're single and buying a home.